InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 Now with the machine with the internet cable disconnected you can put the USB memory stick > 16GB and boot.

+This is how I run my offline machine

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/cold_storage1.jpg "Logo Title Text 1")

+I use [rEFInd](http://www.rodsbooks.com/refind/) boot manager the icon selected bellow represents my USB memory stick > 16GB.

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/cold_storage2.jpg "Logo Title Text 1")

+When you boot the live distro you can change some options like the keyboard layout.

 Like you can see in the guide I provided